 - Event Manager Patrick Gascoigne

-- Roles and responsibilities are for the safety of staff, volunteers and people attending the event, overall coordination of the event, and manage staff and assign their roles and responsibilities for the event control on Sunday 8 March 2020
+- Roles and responsibilities are for the safety of staff, volunteers, and people attending the event, overall coordination of the event, and managing staff and assign their roles and responsibilities for the event control on Sunday 9th March 2025

-- Safety Deputy support Mr Angus Tulloch
+- Safety Deputy support Benjamin Fyffe

-- Assist and take over the Event Manager's roles/responsibilities

-- Confirm details of incident.

-- Notify Event Manager wherever he is by mobile telephone.

-- Notify Emergency services and Event Manager.

-- Notify Volunteer Stewards immediate attendance at affected location to report back.

-- Log all issues.

-- Brief Event Manager on any incident.

-- Collect information from Volunteer Steward(s) and relay to Event Manager.

-- Carry out Event Manager's Instructions.

-- Constant surveillance of incident.

-- Coordinate evacuation following Event Manager's instructions.

-- Await stand down instructions.

-- Confirm evacuation.

-- Stewards Volunteer support- Hugh Young

-- Organise/support/brief/supervise and locate areas.
-Notification of incident to Event Manager.

-- Get to affected site IMMEDIATELY.

-- Do not get involved.

-- Contact Event Manager and update on incident ensure all details of incident are logged.

-- o Respond to Event Manager Instructions as and when instructed.

-- Liaise with the Event Manager on incident.

-- Respond to emergency message as required.

-- Assist in evacuation of area.
+- Assist and take over the Event Managers roles/responsibilities - o Confirm details of the incident. - Notify the Event Manager wherever he is by mobile telephone. - o Notify Emergency services and Event Manager. - Notify Volunteer Stewards immediate attendance at the affected location to report back. - Log all issues. - Brief Event Manager on any incident. - Collect information from Volunteer Steward(s) and relay to the Event Manager. - o Carry out Event Manager's Instructions. - Constant surveillance of incident. - o Coordinate evacuation following Event Manager's instructions. - Await stand down instructions. - Confirm evacuation. - Stewards Volunteer support- Mr Benjamin Fyffe - Organise/support/brief/supervise and locate areas.
+Notification of incident to Event Manager. - o Get to affected site IMMEDIATELY. - Do not get involved. - Contact Event Manager and update on incident ensure all details of incident are logged. - o Respond to Event Manager Instructions as and when instructed. - o Liaise with the Event Manager on incident. - Respond to emergency message as required. - o Assist in evacuation of area.